 I’m sure by now you’ve come across “the math equation” about multiplying your puppy’s age in months by 5 to get a magic number.
 For example, an 8-week-old puppy is 2 months old so you would multiply 2 x 5 to get 10.
 As in 10 minutes of walking per day.

 I do not believe in following this equation.
-It highly underestimates the amount of walking a puppy can safely do.
+It highly underestimates the amount of walking a healthy puppy can safely do.

-10 week old puppy: 2.5 (months) x 5 = 12.5 minutes of walking per day.
+Exercise for 10 week old puppy: 2.5 (months) x 5 = 12.5 minutes of walking per day.

 12 week old puppy: 3 (months) X 5 = 15 minutes per day.